Breeding Notes & Help

 Notebook & pen (with vets number noted in it – so handy to find!!)

-Glucose, Honey – Give throughout the labour to provide energy, put glucose powder in the water, or give glucose tablets.
+Glucose, Honey – Essential for the labour.
+Give throughout the labour to provide energy, put glucose powder in the water, or give glucose tablets.

 Nutriplus Gel (x3 for use after the whelp also)